hjlogique/My-Portfolio/README.md

     - Created a CSS to stylize all three pages with the a consistent layout and look.
     - Created a CSS for the responsiveness of the website for different devices (The provided images of the layouts were used to create the CSS styles).
-   -  Tested the overall functionalities, consisteancy and responsiveness of the website by using the Inspect Devtool to simulate the website for different mobile devices.
+    - Tested the overall functionalities, consistancy and responsiveness of the website by using the Inspect Devtool to simulate the website for different mobile devices.
     - Uploaded the updated files to my personal GitHub repository, and made the URLs to my deployed application, and my GitHub repository available.